nautobot/nautobot/docs/configuration/authentication/sso.md

 Default: `sso`

 The [Django URL](https://docs.djangoproject.com/en/3.1/topics/http/urls/#url-namespaces) namespace to use for the social auth module.
 The default is typically fine and should only be changed if absolutely necessary.

 ## User Permissions

-By default, once authenticated with the python social auth module, if the user has never logged in, the module will create a new user account in Nautobot for the user.
-This user will not be a member of any group or have any permissions assigned.
+By default, once authenticated, if the user has never logged in before a new user account will be created for the user.
+This new user will not be a member of any group or have any permissions assigned.
 If you would like to create users with a default set of permissions there are some additional variables to configure the permissions:

 ---